KrailOrg/krail/docs/tutorial-options.md

 - and of course we need to put the button on the page

 ```
     systemOptionButton = new Button("system option");
     systemOptionButton.addClickListener(event -> {
-        option.set(false, 1, ceoVisible);
+        option.set(ceoVisible, 1, false);
         optionValueChanged(null);
     });
     setBottomRight(systemOptionButton);
 ```
 - Run the application and login as "eq"
 - Navigate to "My News" and you will see that the CEO channel is back - the default ```OptionStore``` is in-memory, so values are lost when we restart the application
 - Try pressing "system option".
 You will be told that you do not have permission for that action.
+(There is a [bug](https://github.com/davidsowerby/krail/issues/624) which presents the stacktrace instead of a user notification )
 - Click on the splash message to clear it

 We will come to [User Access Control](tutorial-uac.md) in detail later, but for now it is enough to know that ```DefaultRealm``` - which provides the authorisation rules - allows users to set their own options, but only allows the 'admin' user to set system level options.